VelvetToroyashi/RemoraDelegateDispatch/README.md

 );
 ```
 > [!IMPORTANT]
-> ## Delegates *MUST* be registered before the container is built.
+> Delegates *MUST* be registered before the container is built.
-> The dispatcher is considered immutable after that point.

 ---

 # Known issues and considerations